 If you’ll have more than a handful of children at the party, a book swap is great, especially if they are all different ages.
 Instead of gifts, ask parents to bring a gently used book or two that their child has outgrown and place them on a table.
 Then have the kids — with parent supervision — pick out a “new” book they can take home.
-Make sure to have story time to dig into those new treasures, with an adult or older kid reading a few out loud.
+Make sure to have storytime to dig into those new treasures, with an adult or older kid reading a few out loud.

 Every guest will want a turn holding the birthday baby anyway, so make an easy game out of it.
 Have everyone guess your 1-year-old’s weight, down to the ounce, and write their guess on a slip of paper that they drop into a hat.
 Then pull out the bathroom scale, gently sit the kiddo down, and give a prize to whoever’s guess was closest.

-10. Rent a hall.
+8. Rent a Hall.

-Is your place too cramped to fit everyone you’d like to invite comfortably?
+Is your place too cramped to comfortably fit everyone you’d like to invite?
 Rent a hall or room in a church, community center, or school for a few hours.
 These venues are often pretty cheap — sometimes even free — and they provide plenty of space for hanging out, eating, and mingling.
 To give the kids something to do, set up a table with puzzles, board games, and paper and crayons.
 For food, keep it easy with build-your-own sandwiches, veggies and dip, chips, and cake.
 This might be the perfect time to hit up your local grocery store’s catering services.